MazenHamada/Automated-Retail-Shelf-Monitoring/README.md

-# Automated Retail Shelf Monitoring (Notebook Version)
+# Automated Retail Shelf Monitoring Analysis
 This repository contains a single Google Colab Notebook that demonstrates a complete workflow for analyzing retail shelf images.
 The project uses data stored in Google Drive for easy and reliable access.

 ---